tillraab/efishSignalDetector/README.md

 ### ToDos:
 * on a long scale: only save raw file bounding boxes in frequency and time (t0, t1, f0, f1) and the hyperparameters of the corresponding spectrogram.
 USE THESE PARAMETERS IN DATASET_FN.
+* rescale image input to (7, 7) * 256 --> width/height in inch * dpi
+* when dataset input it spectrogram use resize transform.

 ## model.py